In-Between

 Hon Chi-fun is renowned for his iconic circle paintings, but The Wind Chaser series captures significant moments in his artistic evolution.
 Created over 30 years apart, these works reflect his journey from realism to abstraction.

-In 1961, The Wind Chaser embodies Hon’s youthful passion, showcasing a motorbike racing through a forest of trees, symbolizing the camaraderie and inspiration shared among artists.
+In 1961, The Wind Chaser embodies Hon’s youthful passion, showcasing a motorbike racing through a forest of trees, symbolising the camaraderie and inspiration shared among artists.
 By 1998, in The Wind Chaser 1998, he revisits this theme with a nostalgic lens, using sharp brushstrokes against a muted background, evoking memories of his vibrant past while embracing the freedom of creativity.

 Other collections